- Poly Fluoro Ltd

-Our journey in developing the product confirms that much of what is learnt needs to be kept proprietary, as it is part of a rich process technology not easily obtained.
+Our journey in developing the product confirms that much of what is learned needs to be kept proprietary, as it is part of a rich process technology not easily obtained.
 However, in doing so, we have also studied the final characteristics of PTFE tube and tried to make sense of what properties go in to define a tube of good quality that can withstand high temperature and pressure.

 Properties of PTFE Tube